sunpy/sunpy/doc/source/guide/data_types/timeseries.rst

     >>> ts_table = ts.TimeSeries(table)

-Note that due to the properties of the `~astropy.time.Time` object, this will be a mixin column which as actually a single object, this limits the versatility of the `~astropy.table.Table` a little.
+Note that due to the properties of the `~astropy.time.Time` object, this will be a mixin column which since it is a single object, limits the versatility of the `~astropy.table.Table` a little.
 For more on mixin columns see the `AstroPy docs <http://docs.astropy.org/en/stable/table/mixin_columns.html>`_.
 The units will be taken from the table quantities for each column, the metadata will